Our Courses

 • Learn how cars function, how to use common automotive tools, how to conduct routine maintenance, and how to perform minor repairs.
 Valuable for those interested in exploring a career in the automotive industry, or those just interested in knowing how to better care for their own vehicles.

-• Learn basic woodworking skills and principles, as well as how to use standard woodworking tools and equipment.
-Design and create at least one independent project made of wood.
+• Learn basic carpentry skills and principles, as well as how to use standard carpentry tools and equipment.
+Develop safety awareness, learn to read blueprints, work on group projects, and design and create at least one independent project made of wood.
+This course will help students explore carpentry careers, or just develop skills for hobby projects and homeownership.

 • This class will explore various forms of communications, to strengthen one’s communication skills.
-This class will explore many different types of public speeches and presentations, along with various other forms of communications, including emails, resumes, letters, goal setting, social media, paraphrasing, and more.
-The class will discuss types of communications within each category, with in-class demonstrations and opportunities to practice.
+While this will contain some public speaking, the focus will be on various other forms of communications, including emails, resumes, letters, goal setting, social media, paraphrasing, and more.
+While there will be theory on these topics, the class will also discuss types of communications within each category, with in-class demonstrations and opportunities to practice.
 Take-home assignments will also challenge students to understand the skill and present it in class.
-There will be presentation and theory on all topics, with an opportunity for students to share what they learned by preparing speeches or presentations for the class.
-The final project will be a group assignment that will culminate with an evening presentation for family and friends.
-This project may also be taken to outside groups (Lions Club, Chamber of Commerce, retirement homes...) as a means of service and entertainment.
-Examples of speeches that will be studied and practiced:

 • View movies and clips and discuss how media communicates a message, including what components such as lighting, music, camera angles, etc., contribute to the film's effectiveness.
 Projects will allow students to experiment with these components in their own short film segments.

-• Interested in a career in horticulture, or just interested in gardening as a serious hobby?
+• Interested in a career in landscaping, or just interested in gardening as a hobby?
 Cultivate a love of plants and learn what makes them not only grow, but thrive.
 This course combines horticulture (the science of growing) with gardening (the practice of growing).
-We will cover the basics of soil, water, and climate in the growing process.
-We’ll also look at the identification, planting, and maintenance of trees, shrubs, annuals, perennials, fruits and vegetables, herbs, and houseplants.
-Our practice of landscape design will help bring it all together.
+Students will cover the basics of soil, water, and climate in the growing process.
+They will also learn about the identification, planting, and maintenance of trees, shrubs, annuals, perennials, fruits and vegetables, herbs, and houseplants.
+The practice of landscape design will help bring it all together.
 Come and get your hands dirty!

 • Students will be introduced to common vocabulary, phrases and concepts necessary for daily interpersonal interaction.
 Emphasis will be place on basic communication and comprehension in everyday situations.
 Students will gain a working knowledge of the basic structure of the language using the present tense.
-Students will engage in activities, presentations, conversations, field trips, and projects to enhance their learning.
+Students will engage in activities, presentations, conversations and projects to enhance their learning.